Daya discography

-American singer Daya has released one studio album, three extended plays (EP), twenty-four singles (including three as a featured artist), seventeen music videos, and two promotional singles.
+American singer Daya has released two studio albums, three extended plays (EP), thirty singles (including three as a featured artist), seventeen music videos, and two promotional singles.
 She signed with the label Artbeatz in 2015 and released her debut single, "Hide Away", on April 22 that year.
 The song peaked at number 23 on the US Billboard Hot 100 and reached the top 20 in Australia, Canada, and New Zealand.
 It preceded Daya's 2015 self-titled debut EP, which charted in Canada, Denmark, Sweden, and the US.
 She was featured on The Chainsmokers' single "Don't Let Me Down" (2015), which peaked at number three in the US and reached the top 10 in several other countries.
 Daya's single "Sit Still, Look Pretty" (2016) reached number 28 on the Hot 100.
 Its 2016 parent album peaked at number 36 in the US and number 40 in Canada, and it earned a Gold certification from the Recording Industry Association of America.
 The album was additionally supported by the single "Words" (2016).

 After signing with Interscope Records in 2017, Daya released the single "New", and she was featured on Gryffin and Illenium's single "Feel Good".
 Both songs were certified Platinum in Australia; in the US, the former received a Gold certification and the latter Platinum.
 She released "Safe" and was featured on RL Grime's single "I Wanna Know" the following year.
 Among Daya's several singles in 2019, "Insomnia" charted at number 12 in Norway and number 79 in Ireland.
 She released the EPs The Difference and In Between Dreams in 2021 and 2022, respectively.